TheArkive/ahk-pi/README.md

 Remember, each version of AutoHotkey you configure to use with AHK Portable Installer should have its own compiler folder with `Ahk2Exe.exe` in it.

 There isn't much to setting up the compiler for normal versions of AutoHotkey.
 All versions of AutoHotkey v1 come with a compiler and `.bin` files, and `mpress.exe`.
 These versions of `Ahk2Exe` also work for AutoHotkey v2.
 Just copy `Ahk2Exe.exe` and `mpress.exe` in the AHK v1 compiler folder to the AHK v2 compiler folder.
-Note, it is suggested to not copy over the `.bin` files.
+Note, it is suggested to not copy over the `.bin` files from AHK v1 to AHK v2 folders.
+Copy `Ahk2Exe.exe` only for best/easiest results.

 AutoHotkey_H is a different story.
 Setting up the compiler for AHK_H is more difficult but not impossible.
 Simply copy the version of `AutoHotkey.exe` you want to use to the compiler folder and rename it to `Ahk2Exe.exe`.
 If you have a 64-bit OS, then you should usually choose a 64-bit version of `AutoHotkey.exe`.
 You will still be able to select to compile 32-bit versions of your script if desired.

-After you copy over `AutoHotkey.exe` to the compiler folder, it's necessary to compile `Ahk2Exe` in order to use it with AHK Portable Installer.
+After you copy over `AutoHotkey.exe` to the compiler folder (and renamed it to `Ahk2Exe.exe`), it's necessary to compile `Ahk2Exe` in order to use it with AHK Portable Installer.

 MAKE SURE TO CHOOSE A DIFFERENT DESTINATION EXE, NOT AHK2EXE.EXE !!!

-After it is compiled, you can delete the current `Ahk2Exe.exe` (that you copied over and renamed), and then rename your newly-compiled version to `Ahk2Exe.exe`.
+After it is compiled, you can delete the current `Ahk2Exe.exe` (the `AutoHotkey.exe` binary that you copied over and renamed), and then rename your newly-compiled version to `Ahk2Exe.exe`.

 Currently the latest version of AutoHotkey_H v1 compiler should compile itself fine.
-For AutoHotkey_H v2, the latest version that is fully functional is version a108.
-Use this version until user HotKeyIt is able to fix up a new stable release.
-The latest AHK_H is a110 and has some critical issues.
+For AutoHotkey_H v2, the latest version I have tested that is fully functional is version a108.
+AHK_H v2 has been updated recently (2020-12-31), and I will be integrating/testing it soon.

 ## What AHK Portable Installer does NOT do...